mikependon/RepoDB.NET/pages/interfaces/ipropertyhandler.md

 ## Type Level Handling

 On the other hand, you can also handle the property transformation on a type level.
-It is useful on a situation if you would like to handle a specific database type transformation into a .NET CLR type (i.e.: converting the `DateTime` object `Kind` to `Utc`).
+It is useful on a situation if you would like to handle a specific database type transformation into a .NET CLR type (i.e.: converting the [System.DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime?view=net-7.0) object `Kind` to `Utc`).

 To enable this, you have to use the [PropertyHandlerMapper](/mapper/propertyhandlermapper) class for the mappings.